Kyly/MeWidget/README.md

 ###Styling
 A few styles have already been provided for you but you most likely want to make more.
-A example CSS has been provided for you in the *Me Wiget* folder.
+A example CSS has been provided for you in the `css` folder named [me-widget-example.css][6].
 Simply fill it in with your own styles.
 For images you can make your own selectors then add them using the `Image attributes` dialog.